magnificats/cat-club/README.md

 ## Cat Club

-Cat how and ranking software!
+Cat show and ranking software!

 This will be a frappe app to enable users to manage cat clubs, shows, rings, etc. Currently in the extremely early stages of development.
 Use at your own peril: expect things to change drastically on a daily basis, and things to break.
 It is NOT RECOMMENDED for non-developers to use this software at the current moment.